Children's Book on Geology

 Here’s the project:

-The book is intended for children around the age of twelve.
-It’s ordered by the Ministry of Mineral Resources, Labour and the Interior of Greenland and will be handed out free to schools in Greenland to be used in geology teaching.
+The book is first and foremost intended for children aged ten to twelve.
+It’s ordered by the Ministry of Mineral Resources, Labour and the Interior of Greenland and will be handed out free to schools in Greenland to be used in science teaching.
 The book is specifically about geology and resources in Greenland but will cover many general geological themes.
-The text is written by geologists within the Ministry of Mineral Resources, Labour and the Interior.
-Throughout the book the text will be supported by illustrations and comics done by me!
+The main text is written by a Greenlandic geology student and edited by people from the Ministry of Mineral Resources, Labour and the Interior.
+Throughout the book, the text will be supported by illustrations and comics done by me!
 I’ve written the manuscripts for the comics myself so it is thoroughly my voice and style that will be seen in the final book.
 It’s super exiting!!!

-The comics feature a geologist polar bear who talk directly to the reader.
+The comics will feature a geologist polar bear who take the reader through different geological sceneries as she explains the subjects.
 She is so far nameless.

 Here’s her ‘official’ design, though I immediately changed her ears when I started drawing her for real.

-I work together with the graphic designer of the book to adjust colour code, text font and frame design.
+I work together with the book's graphic designer to adjust colour code, text font and frame design.

-For that reason, I’ve more or less finished the first comic page from the book as a test.
-I’ve changed the text to English here for your sake. ;)
+For that reason, I’ve more or less finished the first comic page so we could test and adjust the size and so forth.

 At this point, all manuscripts are written and storyboards and early sketches have been drawn.

-Here’s the storyboard (in Danish) for a three-page comic on plate tectonics.
+Here’s the storyboard (in Danish) for the three-page comic on plate tectonics in the beginning of the book.

 Here’s the same comic as above.

-I will also be making the cover for the book but the design is not certain yet.
+I will also be making an illustration for the cover of the book - but the design is still undecided.

 This is my present idea sketch.
 (Imagine a photo of a landscape with the frames and polar bear drawn on top.)